AnjanaChandran95/dns_attacks/README.md

 sniff(iface=iface, filter=f, prn=spoof_dns)

 ......................................................................................................................................................................................................................................
-#  SEED Labs – Task 4: Spoofing NS Records for Another Domain
+#   Task 4: Spoofing NS Records for Another Domain

-# Objective
+Objective

 In this task, we extended the DNS cache poisoning attack from Task 3.
 Instead of targeting only `example.com`, we modified the spoofed response to also poison the NS record for another unrelated domain: `google.com`.
 This means any queries to `google.com` will now be resolved through the attacker-controlled nameserver.

 ---

-## Environment
+ Environment

 - **User Machine:** `hostA` (10.9.0.5)
 - **Attacker:** `seed-attacker`